rinatkhaziev/grunt-wp-plugin-oo/README.md

 ### Images

 The `/images/src` directory exists only to allow you to keep track of source files (like PSDs or separate images that have been merged into sprites).
 This helps keep source files under version control, and allows you to bundle them with the distribution of your new GPL plugin.

+## OO Release history

+* 2013-08-30    v0.2 Forked original grunt-wp-plugin and rewrote the template in OO manner

 ## Release History